AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootSimulateVersionlessOptimisticLocking/README.md

 **Note:** Version-less optimistic locking doesn't work for detached entities (do not close the persistence context).

-**Description:** This is a Spring Boot application that simulates a scenario that leads to an `OptimisticLockException`.
-So, running the application should end up with an Spring specific `ObjectOptimisticLockingFailureException` exception.
+**Description:** This is a Spring Boot application that simulates a scenario that leads to an optimistic lock exception.
+So, running the application should end up with a Spring specific `ObjectOptimisticLockingFailureException` exception.

 **Key points:**\
      - set up version-less optimistic lcocking mechanism\
-     - run a `@Transactional` method from two threads trying to update the same data
+     - rely on two concurrent threads that call the same a `@Transactional` method used for updating data

 -------------------------------